 In a nutshell, Twitter is a content distribution tool.
-But of course, you have to create content from content creation guidelines and have your staff be in content creator workflow.
+But of course, you have to create content based on content creation guidelines and have your staff be in the content creator workflow.
 There’s not much original content on Twitter, and the network often consists of users sharing live updates or links.
 It’s all about following real-time happenings.
 Twitter’s value comes from the content that you find from other websites.
 Just imagine if people could not Tweet any link.
 Then, the platform would not be as successful as it is nowadays.

 But, this does not mean that one approach is better than the other.
 These two platforms are just different.
 As such, it is important that you look at the goals of your brand.
 One might be much more favorable compared to the other.